ogbuifymark/xend_finance_sdk_dotnet/README.md

 5. If prompted to review changes, select OK.

+#How to run the test
+1. Open XendFinanceSdkTest class Library
+2. Open the XAutoServiceTest and on setup function add your private key
+3. Open the XValtServiceTest and on setup function add your private key
+4. Run your test

 #How to use the sdk

  On your Startup.cs class, you have to add the sdk as a service by either doing this